MaximMonin/laravel-stage/README.md

 # laravel-stage for staging laravel application
 This package is continuation of the project of laravel development and testing project https://github.com/MaximMonin/laravel-docker
-It uses this same enviroment, but has project's autobuild capabilities and project's gitlab-runner autotesting
+It uses this same enviroment, but has project's autobuild and autotesting capabilities with gitlab-runner.

-Project was build with a goal to auto create stage enviroment and test and rebuild stage server on every commit to any development repositories.
+Project was build with a goal to auto create stage enviroment, test and rebuild stage server on every commit to any development repositories.
+Also create production builds if testing is successful.

 ## Installation
 ~~~